kontist/kontist.github.io/docs.markdown

 <td valign="top"><a href="#string">String</a></td>
 <td>

-The user's IDNow identification status
+The link to use for IDNow identification

 </td>
 </tr>